DestinyItemManager/DIM/README.md

 <a href="https://opencollective.com/dim/sponsor/3/website" target="_blank"><img src="https://opencollective.com/dim/sponsor/3/avatar.svg"></a>

 ## Translation
-If you speak a language other than English that Destiny supports (Italian, German, French, Spanish, Japanese, Korean, or Portuguese), a great way to help with DIM development is to provide translations.
+If you speak a language other than English that Destiny supports (Italian, German, French, Spanish, Spanish (Latin America), Polish, Japanese, Korean, Portuguese, Chinese (Simplified), or Chinese(Traditional)), a great way to help with DIM development is to provide translations.
 See [translation guide](https://github.com/DestinyItemManager/DIM/blob/master/docs/TRANSLATIONS.md) for more info on how to help.

 ## Contributing